bluehexagons/trace/README.md

 # trace
 Trace - An esoteric, specialized, functional programming language

-This repository contains a basic JavaScript implementation.
+This repository contains a basic TypeScript implementation, which was developed for Antistatic.

 Features: